Dear Mama to be,

 It’s okay to feel jealous, to feel angry, to feel robbed of a time that should have been wonderful and exciting, filled with such happiness, knowing nothing but joy.
 It’s okay to get through each day doing whatever it takes to stay focused, no matter how strange or how crazy it feels.

 It’s okay to feel guilty, to think about the baby you lost, the baby you hoped for, the baby you would have given just about anything to hold in your arms.
-And it’s okay to be happy, to feel grateful, to feel excited; it’s okay to allow yourself to believe that this time, all of your hopes and dreams may come true.
+It’s okay to be happy, to feel grateful, to feel excited.
+And it’s okay to allow yourself to believe that this time, all of your hopes and dreams may come true.

 And whist I can’t give you a magic wand to make this time go any faster, and whilst I can’t promise you there will be a healthy baby at the end of your journey, I can assure you that whatever happens, you will survive it.